Atlas-of-Kaeon/The-Philosophy-Library-of-Kaeon/README.md

 so as to itself act as an asset to anyone seriously seeking to embark on the long and arduous mission to bring about heaven on Earth.

-One who embraces the philosophy of Angaianism can be called an Angaianist.
+One who embraces Angaianism can be called an Angaianist.

-However it is important to remember that Angaianism is a philosophy, not a religion.
-There is no central authority or governing institution that one must seek approval from in order call oneself an Angaianist, nor is there such a body or person who can define how one must interpret, expand upon, or critique the ideas of Angaianism, and Angaianism does not require anyone to hold or reject any particular spiritual or cosmological view.
-In fact, one could say that many already embody the philosophy of Angaianism to varying degrees, even if they do not know it by that name.
+There is no central authority or governing institution that one must seek approval from in order call oneself an Angaianist, nor is there such a body or person who can define how one must interpret, expand upon, or critique the ideas of Angaianism, and Angaianism does not require anyone to hold or reject any particular cosmological view.
+In fact, one could say that many already embody the Angaianism to varying degrees, even if they do not know it by that name.

 #### Angaian Terms